 What are free radicals?

-When do free radicals arise?
+When do free radicals form?

 What does an excess of free radicals lead to?

-If the body is exposed to too many free radicals, oxidative stress occurs, which can damage cells and tissue and thus promote diseases.
-These include cancer, heart disease and many more.
-In addition, aging processes (e.g. of the skin) are accelerated by free radicals.What helps against the formation of free radicals?
+If the body is exposed to too many free radicals, oxidative stress occurs, which can damage cells and tissues, thus promoting diseases.
+These include cancers, heart diseases, and many more.
+In addition, aging processes (e.g., of the skin) are accelerated by free radicals.

 -